Talking Jazz: The JJA launches a new monthly online webinar series

 - Museums Keep Jazz Alive 8 pm ET, Wednesday, January 22.
 Panelists: Michael Cogswell, director, Louis Armstrong House Museum; John Edward Hasse, curator of American Music, Smithsonian Institution. more info & registration

-The JJA’s intent in producing the series is to stimulate well-informed discussion of significant and timely issues regarding jazz and jazz journalism among all friends and followers of the music.
+The JJA’s intent in producing the series has been to stimulate well-informed discussion of significant and timely issues regarding jazz and jazz journalism among all friends and followers of the music.
 A second season of Talking Jazz, to run monthly from February through June 2014, is currently in planning stages.

 Talking Jazz is presented by The Jazz Cruise as part of its Anita E. Berry Jazz Education Fund, with further support from Century Media Partners.
 Direct inquiries about participating in Talking Jazz or sponsoring JJA activities to Howard Mandel, President@JazzJournalists.org.